KING’S LYNN TO DEREHAM RAILWAY

 1845

-Lynn & Dereham railway company gained the power to build a railway between King's Lynn to Dereham on the 21st of July.
+The Lynn & Dereham railway company gained the power to build a railway between King's Lynn and Dereham on the 21st of July.

 Norfolk railway company gained the power to construct a railway between Dereham and Wymondham on the 31st of July.